 Oh, and by the way, if you’d like to apply as a pair with another medic that you’ve got good chemistry with, please feel free to do so.
 We’ll do our best to get you teaching the courses together 🙂

 The hourly pay is ‘competitive’, similar to what you might get if you’re a private tutor.
 There are no deadlines, there’s no contract, and you can basically send us articles whenever you feel like it, and we’ll pay you for them.
-If that sounds interesting, just drop us an email at [email protected] with the titles of a few (4-5) articles that you think you’d be able to write to a decent standard.
+If that sounds interesting, apply using the form at the top of the page and once we process your application chat to us about ideas for the articles you’ve got!
 We’ll get back to you in a timely fashion and take things from there!

 We’re always looking for people to write BMAT-style questions for BMAT Ninja.
 The arrangement is as follows: you can write as many or as few questions + solutions as you like, whenever you like, and we’ll pay you a fixed rate for every question that’s good enough.
 You’ll get access to the fancy admin panel of the BMAT Ninja website, where you’ll be able to monitor how your questions are doing, and will be able to address comments from students who dispute details about the question, or don’t understand the solution etc. It’s really quite enjoyable, and a nice, somewhat mentally-challenging way to make some money in your spare time.

-We’re also looking for question writers for UKCAT Ninja.
+We’re also looking for question writers for UCAT Ninja.
 It’s a similar arrangement as BMAT writers – you can just write questions whenever you feel like it, and we’ll pay you a fixed rate for each one.
-UKCAT question ‘sets’ are trickier to write than BMAT questions, and the pay is adjusted accordingly.
+UCAT question ‘sets’ are trickier to write than BMAT questions, and the pay is adjusted accordingly.

 We know that access to medicine is tricky, especially for students from lower-income backgrounds.
 We’ve tried to help with this problem by running a huge bursary scheme that offers unlimited free/discounted places on our courses to students who can’t afford them, but we know there’s more we can do to improve access.